');

 What is the population of Dover Plains, NY?

-The population of Dover Plains, NY is 1,077 according to the latest Census data.
+The population of Dover Plains, NY is 1,077 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in New York.

 What is the median household income in Dover Plains?